UTSCCSCC01/finalprojects22-byte-peeps/README.md

   ```
   act -s KEY="$(< ssh-key.txt)" --secret-file my.secrets -W .github/workflows/local-build-frontend.yml
   ```

 - **Note:** the last command will say failure but it did actually work.

+- **Note:** the last command will say failure but it did actually work.